Past Research Projects

 Dumoulin, A. R., Justus, B. J., Lau, J. B. K., & Rusticus, S. A. (2021, June).
 Validating the self-directed learning readiness scale for use with undergraduate students [Poster].
 82nd Canadian Psychological Association Annual National Convention, Virtual.

 Self-directed learning is a process by which students take the lead, with or without the help of others, in determining their learning needs and managing their learning strategies and outcomes.
 Relatedly, self-directed learning readiness (SDLR) looks at the attitudes, abilities, and personality characteristics necessary for self-directed learning.
-In study one, we shortened, and slightly modified, the SDLR scale (Fisher et al., 2001) for use among undergraduate university students and examined its factor structure and reliability.
+In study one, we shortened and slightly modified the SDLR scale (Fisher et al., 2001) for use among undergraduate university students and examined its factor structure and reliability.
 In a sample of 194 students, the three-factor structure of this scale (self-management, desire to learn, and self-control) was confirmed with acceptable reliability.
 In study two, we examined whether SDLR subscales predicted a preference for a teacher-directed or student-directed class format in a sample of 256 undergraduate students.
 We conducted a series of four multiple linear regressions to examine whether the three dimensions of SDLR were predictive of four classroom preference styles (knowledge construction, teacher direction, cooperative learning, and passive learning).
 Three of these analyses were statistically significant with small to medium effect sizes.
 These findings have the potential to identify factors that may be linked to greater student engagement, more positive learning environments, and greater success in the learning process.

 Justus, B. J., Rusticus, S. A., & Stobbe, B. (2020, July).
 Does self-directed learning readiness predict undergraduate students’ instructional preferences?
 [Poster].
 81st Canadian Psychological Association Annual National Convention, Montréal, Quebec, Canada.